Ezekiel Elliott's Appeals Officer Reportedly Pressured to Have Ruling by Monday

 The NFL suspended Elliott for six games earlier this month for a violation of the league's personal conduct policy after an investigation into domestic violence allegations.

-Elliott, the NFL's reigning Offensive Rookie of the Year, has maintained his innocence and said he's "disappointed" by the suspension.
+Elliott, 22, has maintained his innocence and said he's "disappointed" by the suspension.

 "I am both surprised and disappointed by the NFL's decision today, and I strongly disagree with the League's findings," a statement released by Elliott read.
 "I recognize the distraction and disruption that all of this has caused my family, friends, teammates, the Dallas Cowboys organization as well as my fans—for that I am sincerely sorry.